 It’s important to stay alert and drive undistracted all year round.
-April is distracted driving awareness month and can be the perfect reminder to pay attention while behind the wheel.
-There are many dangers of distracted driving, and we have compiled information and tips to help you be less distracted on the road.
+However, April is distracted driving awareness month and it’s the perfect reminder to pay attention while behind the wheel.
+There are many dangers of distracted driving, so we have compiled information and tips to help you be less distracted on the road.

 What is distracted driving?

 If you are in the passenger seat while a family member or friend is driving and they become distracted, speak up and say something.
-Tell them you can help with whatever they are trying to do.
+If they are trying to do something other than drive, offer to help.
+This also sets an example for others who may be in the car, too.
+It shows them that driving distracted isn’t safe and that it is okay to ask for assistance from co-pilots.

 10 types of driver distractions

-Distracted driving can put you and your loved ones at risk.
+Distracted driving can put you, your loved ones and others on the road at risk.
 There are many different diversions that can cause distracted driving.
-Make sure you don’t do these while driving, and you’ll be a better and safer driver:
+Make sure you don’t do these while driving, and if you don’t, you’ll be a better and safer driver:

 How to prevent distracted driving?

-There are many ways to prevent distracted driving as the driver, passenger or parent/guardian of drivers.
+There are many ways to prevent distracted driving as the driver, passenger or parent/guardian of the driver.
 The first way to prevent distracted driving is by putting your phone down and turning on the do not disturb setting.
-Not only is it dangerous, but Indiana’s Distracted Driving Law prohibits it.
+Not only is using your phone while driving dangerous, but Indiana’s Distracted Driving Law prohibits it.

 There are setting options in your phone that can send automatic responses to people who text you while you are on the road.
 These automatic replies let people know that you are driving and will get back to them shortly.